olitheolix/nobby/README.rst

 .. code-block:: bash

    cd demo
-   python3 ../nobby2wp.py --verify
+   python ../nobby2wp.py --verify

 If this succeeds then you can upload the post (as a Wordpress 'page') like this:

 .. code-block:: bash

-   python3 ../nobby2wp.py html-demo/demo.html --type page
+   python ../nobby2wp.py html-demo/demo.html --type page

 Login to your Wordpress site and verify that it has a new entry in the `Pages` tab.